DevAhamed/MultiViewAdapter/website/getting_started/setup.md

 }
 ```

-### Proguard
+### Proguard / R8

-The library plays nice with proguard.
-There is no proguard config needed at your end.
+The library plays nice with proguard/r8.
+There is no special config needed at your end.